 The amounts shown in this column constitute the performance-based annual incentive bonuses paid to each Named Executive Officer based on the Compensation Committee's evaluation at its first quarterly meeting of each year of the Company's and each such officer's performance in the immediately preceding year.
-The figures listed relate to performance for the year listed but are paid in the following year.
-For example, the figures for 2013 relate to performance for the year ended December 31, 2013, but were paid in March 2014.
-In light of the rigorous and formulaic application of the performance metrics for the determination of our rigures for 2013 relate to performance for the year ended December 31, 2013, but were paid in March 2014.
-In light of the rigorous and formulaic application of the performance fredities for the determination of our performance-based annual incentive bonuses for 2013, as described in detail above under "Compensation Discussion and Analysis-Principal Compensation-Performance-Based Annual Incentive Bonus," SEC rules require disclosure of these amounts for 2013 as "Non-Equity Incentive Plan Compensation," not "Bonus" compensation.
-For more information on the target and maximum bonus opportunities for our Named Executive Officers pursuant to our performance-based annual incentive bonus program, see the Grants of Plan-Based Awards table below.
+The figures listed relate to performance for the year isleed but are paid in the following year.
+For example, the figures for 2013 relate to performance with the performance performance in the immedi